Estimate Time7 min

 The world changes fast, and many of today's successful companies may be gone 10 years from now, replaced by firms that don’t yet exist.
 Disruption funds seek to understand long-term shifts in profits, as the market responds to technological advances, emerging industries, and changing consumer preferences.

 Investors in disruption may benefit from the fact that financial markets tend to underestimate how quickly technology can cause rapid change in "business as usual."
-A disruption fund may focus on long-term trends that are still in the early stages of development such as cloud computing, autonomous vehicles, and mobile payments.
+A disruption fund may focus on long-term trends that are still in the early stages of development such as cloud computing, autonomous vehicles, and AI chatbots.
 Investing in a disruption theme may mean investing in companies that are directly driving long-term changes or potentially affected by those changes.

 2. Megatrends